Get the ebook…

 An Obsidian Rim novel

-When a dying fugitive begs Cassy to protect a stolen code, she becomes custodian of a secret which could save humanity.
+When a dying fugitive entrusts Cassy with a forbidden code, she must protect a secret which promises to save humanity – and threatens to get her killed.

 - PAGES: 264 (trade paper)